Lori10/Text-Classification-SETFIT/README.md

 **References** : https://arxiv.org/pdf/2209.11055.pdf, https://github.com/huggingface/setfit

 ## Data
-I conduct experiments on 3 text classification datasets: SST2, SentEvalCR and Ade-corpus-v2.
+I conduct experiments on 3 text classification datasets: SST2, SentEval-CR and Ade-corpus-v2.
 These datasets used are available on the Hugging Face Hub under the SETFIT organisation.
 I split the datasets into training and test datasets.

 ## Baselines
 I compare SETFIT’s performance against the following models or